 Buhari began his military career as a cadet in 1961.
 We bring you untold facts of his exploits before his retirement to civilian life in 1985 and a post-military recognition.

-- Buhari undertook military training in three different countries Great Britain (Officer’s Cadet School, Army Mechanical Transport School), India (Defence Services’ Staff College), and the United States (United States Army War College).
+- Buhari undertook military training in three different countries: Great Britain (Officer’s Cadet School, Army Mechanical Transport School), India (Defence Services’ Staff College), and the United States (the United States Army War College).